Rockets of Today

 The number of engines per stage has changed repeatedly.
 By 2020 they had settled on six engines for the ship, and dropped the number on the booster to 31, saying they might go as low as 28 if they can get the thrust high enough.
 In mid-2021 the plan was for 29, and by year’s end they said it would soon be 33.
 The upturn apparently arose from increases in the size of the ship on top, making the whole rocket even bigger.
 This high degree of numeric redundancy means that even if several booster engines have issues at once and shut down, they could still reach orbit just fine, as long as it didn’t happen too close to the start of the flight.
 It also means that propulsive landings would be safer, as they could also survive an engine failure.
 They now plan to burn three engines when landing the ship, and be prepared for any one of the three to fail.
 (Falcon booster landings traditionally depend on the central engine alone, even if two additional ones were sometimes used for part of the landing burn.)
 They feel that keeping the engine relatively small and (by rocket standards) mass-produced will be the secret to cheapness.

 On the spaceship, the outer engines have large bells optimized for vacuum, about 2.4 meters in diameter, and these are likewise nongimballed.
 These are the engines they’d use for orbital maneuvers, such as sending the vehicle from Earth orbit toward Mars, and hopefully for the lion’s share of second stage boosting in the upper atmosphere.
-For most of Starship’s history they’ve only planned on three of these vacuum engines, but now they’re talking about increasing that to six, which concerns me as it suggests they’re losing the battle to keep the weight down.
-So apparently they’ll compensate by making it taller so it can carry yet more fuel.
-They also say they will now put both header tanks in the nose for balance, which means more hot gas has to be fed forward for pressurization.
-The ship’s inner three engines have small bells, about the same as the inner engines on the booster, and can gimbal widely and quickly.
-These would be used for landing, and I think for takeoff from Mars.
-Those large-belled outer engines (called “R-Vac” for short) would have a claimed specific impulse of 3.7 km/s, possibly even 3.8, which is over mach ten.
+For most of Starship’s history they’ve only planned on three of these vacuum engines, but now they’re talking about increasing that to six for the second version, so that the tanker variant of it can be full of fuel all the way to the nose, and the primary variant can lift more payload.
+They also said they might put both header tanks in the nose for balance, which means more hot gas has to be fed forward for pressurization, but they may have dropped that.

 At any diameter, they had hoped to give these engines the unusual ability to throttle down to just 20% of max thrust.
 The only current engine I’m aware of with such a range is the BE-3 hydrogen burner in the New Shepard, which needs to go that low in order to hover before landing.
 One issue is that low throttling at sea level is supposed to be incompatible with even a moderately large bell size.
 But this low throttling probably only needs to be used in low gravity and little or no atmosphere, not on Earth.
 The current Raptor 2 did not meet this goal; its minimum throttle is about 40%.